[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Alex was my friend, my dearest one in the world, but also…

-“Maybe…we were too young for me to really call him my husband,” he whispers even more softly now, the words scarcely coming out.
-“But that’s how we viewed one another, without question… I know what the rest of the world believes, that we were disgusting, spitting in the face of the gods.
-Sometimes even I wonder if they were right…but even still, I don’t know how to look at what we had, and view it as anything other than a ray of shining light.
+“Maybe…no, we were too young for me to really call him my husband,” he whispers even more softly now, the words scarcely coming out.
+“But that’s how we viewed one another, without question… I know what the rest of the world believes, that we were sinful, spitting in the face of the gods.
+Sometimes even I wonder if they were right—but even still, I don’t know how to look at what we had and view it as anything other than a ray of shining light.

-“O-Of course,” his voice shakes, and he turns away from me, “You don’t have to agree.
+“O-Of course,” his voice shakes slightly, “You don’t have to agree.
 I don’t expect you to.
-But I guess…I felt like you should know, if we’re to keep journey together.”
+But I guess…I felt like you should know, if we’re to keep journeying together.”

-“Hikaru…!”
-As he turns towards me, his face entirely becomes bathed in confusion.
+As he turns towards me again, his face entirely becomes bathed in confusion.